 Members of the Boys Brigade Band held a meeting in 1979 where it was decided to form a town band, which would be named the Coldstream Pipe Band.
 Money was raised to buy new uniforms and it was at a coffee morning in the old Town Hall that the people of Coldstream were asked to pick a new tartan for the band.
 The one chosen is the now familiar Nova Scotia, which includes the town colours of blue and white.

 The band wears the Cunningham hat badge in memory of its early mentor and good friend, Eddie Cunningham.

-The Boys Brigade band was continued by the late Captain Alistair Brown-Scott, who sadly died in early 2005.
-This BB band toured the UK and saw many young pipers and drummers pass through its ranks.
-Several former members still play in the town band and in other bands, most notably Malcolm Brown-Scott who pipes with the Vale of Atholl and Peter Meikle and Graeme Tait in the 1st Bn Kings Own Scottish Borderers; within the current band, Neil Moffat, the Cockburn brothers and John Lauder are all graduates of the 1st Company Coldstream BB band from the 1980's and Rob Bell, James Bell, Gordon Thompson and Bob Lillie from its earlier version.
+The Boys Brigade band was continued by the late Captain Alistair Brown-Scott.
+The BB band toured the UK and saw many young pipers and drummers pass through its ranks.
+Several former members still play in the town band Neil Moffat, Ian Cockburn, Peter Meikle and John Lauder are all graduates of the BB band from the 1980's and Rob Bell, James Bell, Gordon Thompson and Bob Lillie from its earlier version.

 We meet every Monday night in the School Hall and all are welcome.